Deterrence theory: Interests at stake

 Although costly signaling and bargaining power are more well established arguments in rational deterrence theory, the interests of defending states are not as well known.
 Attacking states may look beyond the short-term bargaining tactics of a defending state and seek to determine what interests are at stake for the defending state that would justify the risks of a military conflict.
 The argument is that defending states that have greater interests at stake in a dispute are more resolved to use force and more willing to endure military losses to secure those interests.
 Even less well-established arguments are the specific interests that are more salient to state leaders such as military interests and economic interests.

 Furthermore, Huth argues that both supporters and critics of rational deterrence theory agree that an unfavorable assessment of the domestic and international status quo by state leaders can undermine or severely test the success of deterrence.
 In a rational choice approach, if the expected utility of not using force is reduced by a declining status quo position, deterrence failure is more likely since the alternative option of using force becomes relatively more attractive.

 Tripwires

-International relations scholars Dan Reiter and Paul Poast have argued that so-called "tripwires" do not deter aggression.
 Tripwires entail that small forces are deployed abroad with the assumption that an attack on them will trigger a greater deployment of forces.
+Dan Reiter and Paul Poast have argued that tripwires do not deter aggression.
 Dan Altman has argued that tripwires do work to deter aggression, citing the Western deployment of forces to Berlin in 1948–1949 to deter Soviet aggression as a successful example.

 A 2022 study by Brian Blankenship and Erik Lin-Greenberg found that high-resolve, low-capability signals (such as tripwires) were not viewed as more reassuring to allies than low-resolve, high-capability alternatives (such as forces stationed offshore).
 Their study cast doubt on the reassuring value of tripwires.